mikayelh/PillSearch-Activeloop/blog_post.md

 ## Advanced Retrieval Strategies

-A technique that is becoming increasingly popular in this period is that of Retrieval-Augmented Generation (RAG) which enhances large language models (LLMs) by integrating external authoritative knowledge sources beyond their initial training datasets for response generation.
+A technique that is becoming increasingly popular in this period is the Retrieval-Augmented Generation (RAG) which enhances large language models (LLMs) by integrating external authoritative knowledge sources beyond their initial training datasets for response generation.
 LLMs, trained on extensive data and utilizing billions of parameters, excel in tasks such as question answering, language translation, and sentence completion.

 RAG builds upon these strengths, tailoring LLMs to particular domains or aligning them with an organization's internal knowledge, without necessitating model retraining.
 This method provides a cost-efficient solution to refine LLM outputs, ensuring their continued relevance, precision, and utility across diverse applications.